 National Vaccine Injury Compensation Program (VICP)

 Through VICP, the federal government manages a no-fault system to provide compensation to individuals who sustain vaccine injuries.
 VICP was amended by the National Childhood Vaccine Injury Act of 1986.
-It involves three federal bodies like the U.S. Department of Health and Human Services (HHS), the U.S. Department of Justice (DOJ), and the U.S. Court of Federal Claims (the Court).
+It involves three federal bodies the U.S. Department of Health and Human Services (HHS), the U.S. Department of Justice (DOJ), and the U.S. Court of Federal Claims (the Court).

 Though not mandatory by law, it is advisable to get the guidance of a vaccine injury lawyer to know if your vaccination injury is claimable.
 Attorneys practiced in the vaccine injury act and vaccine lawsuits would have a case evaluation and analyze if there is a scope for a claim.